 People who exercise have better mental health.
 A recent study relied on MRI images to find that intense exercise increases levels of important neurotransmitters, which drive communications between the brain cells that are responsible for our physical and emotional health.
 Depression is often characterised by depleted neurotransmitters, which return to normal when mental health is restored.
-Exercise is also a powerful, natural, and affordable antidote to anxiety, As noted by Jasper Smits, expert in anxiety, "Exercise can fill the gap for people who cannot receive traditional therapies because of cost or lack of access, or who do not want to because of the perceived social stigma associated with these treatments."
+Exercise is also a powerful, natural, and affordable antidote to anxiety.
+As noted by Jasper Smits, an expert in anxiety, "Exercise can fill the gap for people who cannot receive traditional therapies because of cost or lack of access, or who do not want to because of the perceived social stigma associated with these treatments."

-Just in case you thought only intensive workouts were useful, think again; a landmark study published in October 2017 in the American Journal of Psychiatry, found that just one hour of exercise a week (which is too little to obtain cardiovascular and strength benefits) can deliver significant protection against depression.
+A landmark study published in October 2017 in the American Journal of Psychiatry, found that just one hour of exercise a week (which is too little to obtain cardiovascular and strength benefits) can deliver significant protection against depression.

 Exercise Improves Memory

-Last year, research by scientists at The University of Texas showed that while cognitive brain training improves executive function, aerobic activity boosts the memory.
+Last year, research by scientists at The University of Texas showed that while cognitive brain training improves executive function, aerobic activity boosts memory.
 The researchers noted that this was one reason why exercise should be pursued throughout one's lifetime - even adults without dementia can have positive changes in the brain, especially in their memory and executive function (planning and problem solving) skills, after regular exercise.
 From the age of 20, we lose up to 2% of brain blood flow - the latter can be increased by 8% through exercise alone.